Women in the Russian and Soviet military: Putin era

 In 2002, 10% of the Russian armed forces (100,000 of a total active strength of 988,100) were women according to the International Institute for Strategic Studies, whereas researcher Aleksandr I. Smirnov stated that about 114,600 women had military contracts that year.

+In 2013, it was reported that:

+"Compared to 2007, the number of female officers and warrant-officers has dropped by nearly two thirds.
+There were over 30,000 women serving under a contract [with the armed forces] in 2007, and now there are only slightly more than 11,000 of them, including 4,300 officers of various rank."
+Lt.
+Col. Yelena Stepanova, the chief of the social processes monitoring department at the Russian armed forces' sociological research center, said.

+This trend [was] "not ..special" but correspond[ed] with the general .. reduction of the Russian armed forces."

 A 2016 TASS article stated: 'At the end of the 2000s, over 90,000 women were serving in the Russian Armed Forces', but that number fell to 'about 45,000' in 2011.
 TASS explained this drop as follows: 'After the military authorities increased their requirements for female applicants and in connection with the overall reduction in the number of service personnel in the RF Armed Forces, this number has decreased significantly.'
 By 2010, the motivations that servicewomen gave for working in the armed forces had also shifted markedly: 67% of women served out of financial necessity (up from 53.9% in 1999), while only 6% were focused on military service as their professional career (down from 29.2% in 1999).